 And then, tunnels!

-The Hotel Bristol was obviously a destination for large groups of bus tourists, so was a little noisy and busy.
+The Hotel Bristol was clearly a popular choice for larger tour groups, so the atmosphere was a little lively and bustling at times.

 The weather did turn a little cool as the sun was going down, but not enough to deter this lonely fisherman.